andyc6074/sep11-freedom-project/README.md

 # SEP11 Freedom Project
-by X
+by Andy CHen

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about Javscript.
+The purpose of this blog is to keep track of the process of making my Freedom project .

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making Rpg games.
+This blog will walk through my process of independently studying javascript game engin like impactJS in order to make a RPG gmae.

 ## Links